Oliver's Cornwall

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

 Creed House Garden

+This must surely be Cornwall's most self-effacing garden.
+Although open to booked groups and occasionally for charity, you will find little mention of it in the usual sources.
+And there are none of the usual signs pointing to the garden, not even to the hamlet of Creed.
+An ill signed turning, about a third of the way up Grampound's main street, is actually Creed Lane.
+A mile down that you turn left just after the church and turn in the first gate on the left.
+It is worth doing so, as we found in Aigust 2006.
 The Croggons came to Creed House, the former Rectory, in 1974.
 The garden had been neglected for years and it was some while before they discovered extra buildings hidden under brambles and bindweed.
 Since then they have been steadily planting and improving and are now clearing some additional woodland.
 There are fine specimen trees - both young and old, several small ponds, a stream garden, a bog garden, shrub and herbaceous borders and a couple of lawns.
 Behind the stable yard is a walled garden with colourful planting around a lawn.
 The overall effect is very tranquil.
+Whilst here do take a look at the light and airy church, nestling below the garden, where my father's cousin Bertie was rector for several years before becoming rector at St. Just in Roseland.
+We visited Creed again in June 2016, found the garden colourful and well tended and enjoyed tea and cakes on the terrace.

-Location: 1 mile south of Grampound by unsigned lane
+1 mile south of Grampound by unsigned lane

 Return to Top

-Return to Reviews Contents
+Return to Home Page for Reviews Contents

-Enys Garden near Penrhyn
+Enys Garden near Penryn

 In the same family since Norman times, and reputedly the first Cornish garden to receive public attention, Enys seems to be spoken of with something like awe.
 Garden writer Timothy Mowle refers to it as 'a sleeping beauty of a garden'.
 Douglas Ellory Pett, Cornish garden expert, has a brief description in his Cornwall Gardens Guide.
 So, learning that a Trust had been formed to restore Enys and had applied for Heritage Lottery funding for that purpose, and that it was open a couple of days a week from March to October (and on the first Sunday of each month), we thought that, despite references to 'the first stages of romantic decay', it could be worth visiting.
 We did so on the first Sunday of May 2006.
 So did about a thousand others.
 We are sorry to say that we were very disappointed.
 We should have guessed, when we passed the gloomy-looking four-square Regency house, looking for all the world like a run-down Anglo-Irish home, that little had been done to the garden except the clearance of a few paths.
 We would have been right.
 Nowhere looked as if any effort had yet been made and few rhodos, azaleas or magnolias were in bloom.
 The guide leaflet was misleading and most people were losing their way in woodland that should have been marked off-limits.
 The lakes that Pett refers to were not accessible.
 Frankly, nothing was worth seeing except the wonderful blankets of bluebells in Parc Lye.